Peaceful Divorce and Amicable Divorce Without Court

 Why choose Susan Allan as a Divorce Mediator or Divorce Coach to create your Amicable Divorce ?

 Susan Allan is a certified mediator who has created an alternative to the adversarial system that litigation provides for people wishing to end their marriage.
-The Divorce Forum® Collaborative Model was invented by Susan Allan in 1999 after her own life-threatening divorce and you can ask her all the questions you may have during your complimentary 1 hour telephone consultation.
-Susan will be able to discuss your own divorce and explain options that include mediated divorce, and amicable divorce without court.
-Wouldn't you rather save money rather than waste it on a lengthy painful divorce process?
+The Divorce Forum® Collaborative Model was invented by Susan Allan in 1999 after her life-threatening divorce and you can ask her all the questions you may have during your complimentary 1-hour telephone consultation.
+Susan will be able to explain options that include mediated divorce, and an amicable divorce without going to court and having a judge decide your future and the future of your children.
+Wouldn't you rather save money than waste it on a lengthy painful divorce process?

 What is Divorce Mediation and how does it create an Amicable Divorce?

-Divorce Mediation is a process available to help divorcing couples voluntarily work through disagreements in order to fulfill their responsibilities to each other and to their family.
-You will be assisted in working out a peaceful and satisfying agreement on the issues which must be resolved in divorce: parenting, and the division of assets and property.
+Divorce Mediation is a process available to help divorcing couples voluntarily work through disagreements to fulfill their responsibilities to each other and to their family.
+You will be assisted in working out a peaceful and satisfying agreement on the issues which must be resolved in divorce including parenting, and the division of assets and property.
 This is a better divorce process that creates a mediated divorce and an uncontested divorce for you.

 Who is A Mediated Divorce for?